 Matt has ushered in this year’s 4/20 with perhaps the understatement of the century.
 As the guitarist of stoner doom legends Sleep, Matt has helped metal find its way back to Black Sabbath’s irony-less love of the electric lettuce, penning epic tracks about marijuanauts hitting cosmic bongs across the ether.
-And fronting his own Grammy-winning band High On Fire, Matt has helped millions of potheads realize how much they love big, aggressive metal riffs, while reminding heshers that a bong hit and a Frank Frazetta print could be as hardcore as any grim extreme metal act.
+And fronting his own GRAMMY-winning band High On Fire, Matt has helped millions of potheads realise how much they love big, aggressive metal riffs, while reminding heshers that a bong hit and a Frank Frazetta print could be as hardcore as any grim extreme metal act.

 Since today is 4/20, the world’s yearly celebration of all things red-eyed and oppressively hungry, we reached out to Matt and ask him about his preferences when it comes to the Devil’s Broccoli – how he takes it, how he’s enjoyed it in the past, and what he thinks about its future as a legal product in America.

 “It’s great that it’s weed day,” says Matt.
 Since the early days, when Al [Cisneros] and I concocted Sleep together, those were the essential parts: weed and Black Sabbath.”

 Can you remember the first time you got stoned?